marghost/docker/README.md

 # Container installation scripts

-List of individual installation methodes of some containers I use.
+List of individual installation methods of some containers I use.

 ## Portainer
 Install portainer inside docker.
 (Docker version 23.0.1)